 The 2020-21 Corporate Plan aligns to the programs contained within the Home Affairs Portfolio Budget Statements (PBS).
 This supports a clear read across the Department's financial and non-financial planning and reporting.

-Given the delay of the 2020-21 Budget until October 2020, the 2020-21 Corporate Plan aligns to the 2019-20 PBS, as shown at Appendix A. The Department may issue a variation to the 2020-21 Corporate Plan after the 2020-21 Budget is handed down in October to account for any changes to Outcomes and Programs, including the introduction of any additional programs.
+Given the delay of the 2020-21 Budget until October 2020, the 2020-21 Corporate Plan was aligned to the 2019-20 PBS.
+This variation to the 2020-21 Corporate Plan aligns to the Outcomes and Programs from the 2020-21 Budget and reflects additional funding for particular programs.

-The 2020-21 Corporate Plan also informs our annual business planning cycle and individual performance and development agreements.
+The 2020-21 Corporate Plan continues to inform our annual business planning cycle and individual performance and development agreements.
 This enables a clear line of sight from the work and contributions of individual staff to the broader purposes and priorities of the Department.

 The Department must prepare a corporate plan annually under section 35 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act), in accordance with the requirements outlined in the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule).
-In line with PGPA Rule requirements, the Department's 2020-21 Corporate Plan covers a horizon of four years.
-The 2020-21 Corporate Plan, alongside the Annual Performance Statement contained within the 2020-21 Annual Report, will effectively measure, report on and guide the Department's activities.
+In line with PGPA Rule requirements, the Department's 2020-21 Corporate Plan covers a horizon of four years and alongside the Annual Performance Statement contained within the 2020-21 Annual Report, will effectively measure, report on and guide the Department's activities.